hdshea/stock_database/table_metaphor_notebook.md

 identifying the group entity in this relationship.
-In the second `FOREIGN KEY`, the `<constituent_definition_table_name>` will refer to the static definition or time dependent definition table identifying the entity for which this time series is relevant.
+In the second `FOREIGN KEY`, the `<constituent_definition_table_name>` will refer to the static definition or time dependent definition table identifying the constituent entities in this relationship.

 Note that group constituent tables can be viewed as a special case of time dependent definition tables.
 As such, the standard for date logic